Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Temporal matters are my specialty, as you well know.
 Been keeping an eye on your policeman friend, actually.
 Interesting case, that one.
 Very interesting indeed."

-I CANNOT UNDERSTAND WHAT IS PREVENTING HIS COLLECTION.
+I CANNOT UNDERSTAND WHAT IS PREVENTING HIS TRANSITION.
 SOMETHING IS ACTIVELY PRESERVING HIS EXISTENCE, BUT I CANNOT IDENTIFY THE SOURCE.

 Lu-Tze stroked his beard thoughtfully, a gesture that gave him time to consider complex problems from multiple angles.
 "Well now, that's because you're looking at it from the wrong direction, aren't you?"